Four CTMF 2025 workshops on Monday, May 19, 2025

 Dr. Bianchin, Director of Mine Water Management at RESPEC, is a seasoned hydrogeochemist with over 35 years of environmental engineering experience.
 Specializing in due diligence studies, water treatment, AMD evaluations, and mineral waste facility analyses, he excels in leading multidisciplinary teams.
 Mario has led numerous projects, from FEED design to closure scopes, emphasizing flexible mine water management plans and progressive reclamation strategies.
 His expertise extends to in-situ and tank-based treatment for oxyanions and metals removal.
 With advanced degrees in hydrogeology, Mario drives innovative approaches to water management in the mining industry.

-All registered workshop delegates are included on the registration list for the Monday Welcome Reception.
-Those of you wanting to only attend the Welcome Reception are able to register for that separately at the registration site.
-You do not have to attend the conference to register for any of the workshops or receptions.
-We hope you can join us.
 Register now.
-You do not have to attend the conference to register to attend workshops or receptions.
+All registered workshop delegates are included on the registration list for the Monday May 19 welcome reception.
+Those wanting to only attend the receptions are able to register to attend separately at the registration siteYou do not have to attend the conference to register for a workshop or reception.

 SME's Current Trends in Mining Finance Conference (CTMF 2025)